riesinger-e/nist-sts/README.md

 6. `scripts` - several scripts used to calculate constants / do conversion operations.
 The results of these scripts are used in `sts-lib`.
 This crate is contained in the folder `const-calculation-scripts`, which also contains additional python scripts with the same purpose.
+7. `benchmarking` - contains a README on how to benchmark against the NIST reference implementation, and a command line executable to do that.

 ### Build all libraries and the command line application